Home » Blog » Elementary » A Silver Packages Book Activity for Christmas Homeschooling

 This post contains affiliate links.

 Silver Packages: An Appalachian Christmas Story is another of her excellent books.
-This one is perfect to read during the Christmas season!
+It is perfect for reading during the Christmas season!

 Silver Packages: An Appalachian Christmas Story

-Some areas of the Appalachian Mountains in the Eastern U.S. experience extreme poverty from a lack of job opportunities in the rural, often coal mining, towns.
-Only a few hours from my house, the Appalachian region runs through Eastern Kentucky.
-That makes this Silver Packages story literally close to home.
+Some areas of the Appalachian Mountains in the Eastern U.S. experience extreme poverty due to a lack of job opportunities in rural, often coal-mining towns.
+Only a few hours from my house, the Appalachian region runs through Eastern Kentucky, making this Silver Packages story close to home.

-The book tells the true story of a man who used to deliver a train full of Christmas gifts to Appalachian towns each year from 1943-2019.
+The book tells the true story of a man who delivered a train full of Christmas gifts to Appalachian towns each year from 1943 to 2019.
 As you can imagine, the “Santa Train” was a highlight for the children, many of whom may not have received any other gifts.

 The first time we read the book, I loosely used this unit from Homeschool Share to do a mini-unit study.
 We covered geography, history, social studies, some language arts, a little science, and a lot of Bible.
 It brought us back to our cozy Five In A Row days.
 What good memories!